Fortification: Early uses

-Defensive fences for protecting humans and domestic animals against predators was used long before the appearance of writing and began "perhaps with primitive man blocking the entrances of his caves for security from large carnivores".

 From very early history to modern times, walls have been a necessity for many cities.
 Amnya Fort in western Siberia has been described by archeologists as one of the oldest known fortified settlements, as well as the northernmost Stone Age fort.
 In Bulgaria, near the town of Provadia a walled fortified settlement today called Solnitsata starting from 4700 BC had a diameter of about 300 ft, was home to 350 people living in two-story houses, and was encircled by a fortified wall.
-The huge walls around the settlement, which were built very tall and with stone blocks which are 6 ft high and 4.5 ft thick, make it one of the earliest walled settlements in Europe but it is younger than the walled town of Sesklo in Greece from 6800 BC.
+The huge walls around the settlement, which were built very tall and with stone blocks which are 6 ft high and 4.5 ft thick, make it one of the earliest walled settlements in Europe, but it is younger than the walled town of Sesklo in Greece from 6800 BC.

 Uruk in ancient Sumer (Mesopotamia) is one of the world's oldest known walled cities.
 The Ancient Egyptians also built fortresses on the frontiers of the Nile Valley to protect against invaders from adjacent territories, as well as circle-shaped mud brick walls around their cities.
 Many of the fortifications of the ancient world were built with mud brick, often leaving them no more than mounds of dirt for today's archeologists.
-A massive prehistoric stone wall surrounded the ancient temple of Ness of Brodgar 3200 BC in Scotland.
-Named the "Great Wall of Brodgar" it was 4 m thick and 4 m tall.
+A massive prehistoric stone wall dated to 3200 BC surrounded the ancient temple of Ness of Brodgar in Scotland.
+Named the "Great Wall of Brodgar", it was 4 m thick and 4 m tall.
 The wall had some symbolic or ritualistic function.
-The Assyrians deployed large labor forces to build new palaces, temples and defensive walls.
+The Assyrians deployed large labor forces to build new palaces, temples, and defensive walls.